 Fort Tryon Park celebrated this important milestone on October 12, 2020.
 Eight decades ago, John D. Rockefeller, Jr. gifted the completed park to the City of New York, and it has served as an oasis of immense beauty, respite, and recreation ever since!
 The park is considered the last masterwork of the Olmsted Brothers firm and is an excellent example of the designers’ vision of open space access and social equity.
 Its majestic Palisades and Hudson River views, topographic landscapes, abundant gardens, rusticated stone walls, terraces, and staircases along with diverse recreational amenities make it one of the most magnificent parks in New York City.

 The Fort Tryon Park Trust is a nonprofit conservancy organization that works to ensure the legacy of Fort Tryon Park as a beautiful sanctuary, thriving outdoor classroom, green gym, performance space, outdoor office, wedding site, and community gathering place is preserved and enhanced for the next 85 years.
-We made a video to celebrate Fort Tryon Park and its impact on the lives of New Yorkers.
-This 11-minute video tells the incredible story of this unique park’s creation, its heyday, its decline following the fiscal crisis of the 70s, and its revitalization through our partnership with NYC Parks.
+Watch our film to celebrate Fort Tryon Park and its impact on the lives of New Yorkers.
+This short video tells the incredible story of this unique park’s creation, its heyday, its decline following the fiscal crisis of the 70s, and its revitalization through our partnership with NYC Parks.
 It features interviews with key people in the park’s ongoing revitalization, such as Dr. Ruth Westheimer and Adrian Benepe, who founded the Fort Tryon Park Trust over 20 years ago.
 We invite you to share this special video with your friends, family, and neighbors to spread the word about the joy, solace, and beauty Fort Tryon Park brings to everyone who visits!

 Fort Tryon Park Stories